-When the switch is in the Auto position, the control will complete the time delay to start.
+When the switch is in the Auto position, the control will utilize the Time Delay To Start function.

 Refer to the Adjust submenu in this section to enable and change the time delay start/stop settings.

 Cold Starting with Loads